TJ-rpg/dune/directory/Locations/Arrakeen.md

 careful, polite even.
 The assassinations that do take place are carefully orchestrated and use the most sophisticated of methods.
 There is little use of crude methods such as hunter-seekers.
-Instead, most favor carefully administered poisons which induce death while obscuring the cause.
+Instead, most favour carefully administered poisons which induce death while obscuring the cause.

-The Emperor’s presence is felt strongly in Arrakeen, far more strongly than elsewhere on the planet, and Cor- rino imagery manifests in surprising abundance.
+The Emperor’s presence is felt strongly in Arrakeen, far more strongly than elsewhere on the planet, and Corrino imagery manifests in surprising abundance.
 Some Mentats have speculated that this is a deliberate slight to the Harkonnens, and that the Emperor may only be a few years from removing their fief, while others insist that the relationship between the Harkonnens and the Padishah Emperor are actually closer and stronger than are commonly supposed.

 Arrakeen is a city that stands in defiance to the hellish conditions surrounding it.
 It is built to endure, certainly, but also to prove the power of the Corrino Empire over